Mitchel-Smith/ITCS6162/README.md

 and available at [this link](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016)

 <h1>Our Data</h1>

 The data we chose to use is play-by-play data from NFL Regular season games between the 2009 and 2016 seasons.
 This data comes from the NFL website and is scraped using nflscrapR.
 There are a couple of benefits to using this data.
 First is the sheer amount of data we are able to collect.
-Instead of the 512 lines of data used by Arkes, we have over 350 thousand lines.<br>
+Instead of the 512 lines of data used by Arkes, we have over 350 thousand lines.

 Second, our data is play-by-play and psuedo-pre-cleaned.
 Since it is hosted on the official NFL website, and is uploaded as part of someone's job, we know that it is, at least at the highest level correct.
 Further, nflscrapR takes care of cleaning out some of the erroneous data that we don't need from the webpage and getting it into a nice format.
 This means that as far as cleaning data, we only have to clean out extra data and some of our outliers.
 The most notable outlier that we want to clean out of our data are tied games.
 Since the data scraped only covers through regulation, we can't see which team won the game and those games are not relevant to our analysis.
 There are relatively few NFL games that end in a tie each season, so pruning that data is not a major loss.